ccswbs/UoGd7-Training/Progressofviewpanes.md

 # Using View Panes

-## LEGEND:
+## The Progress of View Panes:

-### Approved- The view pane is tested, and can be used
+### Approved- The view pane is tested, and can be used.
-### Needs to be developed – The view pane can be used, but it is being developed currently
+### Needs to be developed – The view pane can be used, but it is being developed currently.
-### Needs to be completed – The view pane is available, but it is being worked on; best to avoid
+### Needs to be completed – The view pane is available, but it is being worked on; best to avoid.
 ### Needs to be tested – The view pane should not be used.

  View: B1 - Image slider (Banner): Autoplay - APPROVED